 - Shave: Wet your skin, apply the shaving cream, then use the razor.
 Rinse and repeat!

 - Ask For Help: If you’re new to shaving – it can make your life much easier by having a helper shave the tough to reach areas of your body like your back, or underside of your forearms.

 - Moisturize with lotion or rubbing alcohol: To prevent skin dryness in the days/weeks following a shave, apply skin moisturizer or even rubbing alcohol.
 Sometimes skin lotion can clog and close the pores, reducing the sensitivity concept.
 Rubbing alcohol can be used instead to open the pores and increase the sensitivity, while also sterilizing any cuts you have.

 - Allocate at least 90 minutes to complete a full shave.

 - Shave your hands and feet to remove the top ‘dead’ layer of skin.

 - Stretch afterwards – shaving can be like a yoga session, so be sure to loosen up.

 - Re-shave if it’s a multi-day meet.
 Sometimes it’s best to save your second shave until before the final of your best event.

-- Avoid shaving more than 2-3x/year so you don’t loose the impact of a renewed feeling of speed a shave provides.
+- Avoid shaving more than 2-3x/year so you don’t lose the impact of the renewed feeling of speed a shave provides.

 I hope this video was helpful in understanding why swimmers shave and how you can do it as well.
 Until next time, have swimming and happy shaving!